okaracalik/tss/README.md

 # tss
+ATTENTION!!!!!!!!!!!!!!
-Bore running the holiday functionality Please run the sql script as Holidays are stored in Database.
+Before running the holiday functionality Please run the sql script as Holidays are stored in Database.

 A dummy contract is added as holidays are calculated as per Contract period